ArtHitParade

 Prince Strozzi prepares his luxurious villa, for which he asks Bernini for many contributions.
 A great lover of antiques, he commissions in particular two groups of four statues, both on the theme of the Four Seasons.
 One of them is made up of two antique marbles and two modern additions.
 The other is entirely the work of Bernini.

 The complete series executed by Bernini has not been separated.
 It is kept in the Aldobrandini collection.
-From the other group, the two antique statues have disappeared, another has not been identified, and the fourth, Autumn, is estimated $ 8M for sale by Sotheby's in New York on January 29, lot 121, coming from the Hester Diamond collection.
+From the other group, the two antique statues have disappeared, another has not been identified, and the fourth, Autumn, was sold for $ 8.9M by Sotheby's on January 29, 2021, lot 121, coming from the Hester Diamond collection.
 Please watch the video shared by the auction house.

 The two Autumns have a comparable height, 125 cm for the Diamond marble, but also important differences.
 The Aldobrandini Autumn, seated, is almost life-size.
 The Diamond Autumn is standing.
 He has one hand on a trunk without being leaned back, in a remarkable mastery of balance.